-Prerequisite: CJ 107.
-This current course examines some of the research which has been conducted on American gangs and updates much of the information into the current era.
-This course covers such issues as: definitional problems of gangs, changes in structure of gangs, proliferation of gangs, gang involvement in drug distribution and formal social control efforts toward gang crime and other social problems presented by gangs.
-For undergraduate credit, see also CJ 445.
-Three hours of credit.
+A socio-cultural analysis of the history of American gangs.
+Covers such issues as definitional problems of gangs, changes in structure of gangs, proliferation of gangs, gang involvement in drug distribution and formal social control efforts toward gang crime.
+Assesses critical thinking skills through scholarly readings and written analysis, as well as through oral presentations.
+Three hours of lecture.